SCons/scons/testing/framework/test-framework.rst

 *End-to-End Tests*
-   End-to-end tests of SCons are small self-contained projects that are run by calling ``scons`` (or in a few cases, ``sconsign`` or ``scons-time``) to execute them, and thus capture the results of running all the way through an invocation - end to end.
+   End-to-end tests of SCons are small self-contained projects that are run by calling ``scons`` (or in a few cases, ``sconsign`` or ``scons-time``) to execute them, and thus simulate the results of running all the way through building a project - thus "end to end".
-   They are implemented as Python scripts which are responsible for setup, for running the test, and for checking conformance with expectations.
+   These tests need a Python script to drive them - setup, issuing the correct command line, checking and recording results;
-   The tests are runnable standalone but usually executed by the test runner.
+   these operations are aided by using the test infrastructure modules in the ``testing/framework`` subdirectory.
+   The scripts need a test runner to find end execute them (the runner specifically requires a ``.py`` filename suffix on these).
-   The standard tests are located in the ``test/`` subdirectory, and use the test infrastructure modules in the ``testing/framework`` subdirectory.
+   The standard tests are located in the ``test/`` subdirectory,

 *External Tests*
    For the support of external Tools (in the form of packages, preferably),